RePAIRProject/fragment-restoration/README.md

 The 'BoFF' dataset is created to facilitate the detection and removal of black marks through inpainting, and it contains fragments images along with bounding box annotation of black marks.

-The dataset contains 115 fragment images, which do not necessarily contain motifs on their intact surfaces, which contain 405 black mark annotations.
+The dataset contains 115 fragment images in a folder named 'images', which contain 405 black mark annotations (stored in .txt files with their corresponding names in 'labels' folder).
 Black marks locate either on the monochromatic regions or on the textured regions, which form a more challenging task compared to the former.
 Moreover, black marks mostly locate close to fragment boundaries, while in few images there are also black marks in the center of the fragment surface.
+In addition, there are some fragments with no black marks on their intact surface at all.

 More information about the datasets are presented in [BoFF](https://github.com/RePAIRProject/fragment-restoration/blob/e-heritage/Dataset/BoFF.md).